Massive Choice, Ample Tasks (MaChAmp): A Toolkit for Multi-task Learning in NLP: Introduction

 We introduce \name{}, a flexible toolkit for multi-task learning and fine-tuning of NLP problems.
-The main advantages of \name{} are: \begin{itemize} \item Ease of configuration, especially for multi-task setups; \item Support of a wide range of NLP tasks, from sequence labeling to dependency parsing and text classification; \item Support for the processing of multiple datasets at once; \item \name{} supports initialization with and finetuning of BERT embeddings~\cite{devlin-etal-2019-bert}, which have shown to achieve state-of-the-art results for many NLP tasks. \end{itemize}
+The main advantages of \name{} are: \begin{itemize} \item Ease of configuration, especially for dealing with multiple datasets and multi-task setups; \item Support of a wide range of NLP tasks, including a variety of sequence labeling approaches, text classification, dependency parsing, masked language modeling, and text generation (e.g., machine translation); \item Support of the initialization and fine-tuning of any contextualized embeddings from Hugging Face~\cite{Wolf2019HuggingFacesTS}. \end{itemize}

-For \name, we took a recent multilingual multi-task Universal Dependency parser (UDify) as starting point, which \textit{in a single model} obtains competitive performance on 75 languages and all UD tasks~\cite{kondratyuk-straka-2019-75}.
-UDify however is targeted to Universal Dependencies (UD) parsing only.
-Consequently, their code and data handling logic was specifically designed and tailored for UD data. \newcite{kondratyuk-straka-2019-75} used multilingual BERT\footnote{\url{https://github.com/google-research/bert/blob/master/multilingual.md}} (mBERT) and fine-tuned its parameters for all UD tasks at hand~\cite{nivre-etal-2016-universal}: part-of-speech tagging, lemmatization, morphological tagging, and dependency parsing.

-We propose \name{}, which includes the functionality of UDify, yet supports many more data formats and tasks, and with its easy configuration, opens up for general use on more NLP tasks (see Section~\ref{sec:task_types}).
-Moreover, we plan to extend \name{} continuously and document the releases by updating this reference.
-The backbone of \name{} and UDify is AllenNLP~\cite{gardner-etal-2018-allennlp}, a PyTorch-based \cite{pytorch} Python library containing modules for a variety of deep learning methods and NLP tasks.
+As a result, the flexibility of \name{} supports up-to-date, general-purpose NLP (see Section~\ref{sec:task_types}).
+The backbone of \name{} is AllenNLP~\cite{gardner-etal-2018-allennlp}, a PyTorch-based \cite{pytorch} Python library containing modules for a variety of deep learning methods and NLP tasks.
 It is designed to be modular, high-level and flexible.
+It should be noted that contemporary to \name{}, \texttt{jiant}~\cite{pruksachatkun-etal-2020-jiant} was developed, and AllenNLP included multi-task learning as well since release 2.0. \name{} distinguishes from the other toolkits by supporting simple configurations, and a variety of multi-task settings.